 Collaborating with all business partners across the supply chain reduces the likelihood of miscommunication, excess inventory, disruptive order changes, and unexpected delays.
 Knocking down siloes and enabling data sharing between different business processes and partners helps to achieve a level of collaboration that is constant, simultaneous, and drives shared value for all parties.

-A multi-enterprise purchase order management system allows businesses to evolve from basic management of a static financial document to a business collaboration hub that provides supply chain visibility, financial forecasting insights, and vital information to support customs clearance and compliance.
+A collaborative purchase order management system allows businesses to evolve from basic management of a static financial document to a business collaboration hub that provides supply chain visibility, financial forecasting insights, and vital information to support customs clearance and compliance.

 This enables buyers to proactively adjust orders, improve vendor governance, and avoid logistics complications.
 Buyers see tangible benefits from this kind of digital collaboration in the form of a 10 percent increase in on-time, in-full deliveries and a product assortment that’s aligned with customer expectations.